 Use the Enter Location dialog box to specify the location of the breakpoint.

 Note: This dialog box looks different depending on the Type you select.

-Selects the type of location to be used for the breakpoint:
+Selects the type of location to be used for the breakpoint, choose between:

+A C-SPY expression, whose value evaluates to a valid code or data location.

+A code location, for example the function main, is typically used for code breakpoints.

-Expression A C-SPY expression, whose value evaluates to a valid address, such as a function or variable name.
-Code breakpoints are set on functions, for example main.
-Data breakpoints are set on variable names.
-For example, my_var refers to the location of the variable my_var, and arr[3] refers to the location of the third element of the array arr.
-For static variables declared with the same name in several functions, use the syntax my_func::my_static_variable to refer to a specific variable.
-For more information about C-SPY expressions, see C-SPY expressions , page 84.
-Absolute address An absolute location on the form zone: hexaddress or simply hexaddress (for example Memory: 0x42). zone refers to C-SPY memory zones and specifies in which memory the address belongs.
-Source location A location in your C source code using the syntax: {filename}.row.column. filename specifies the filename and full path. row specifies the row in which you want the breakpoint. column specifies the column in which you want the breakpoint.
-For example, {C:\ src \prog.c}.22.3 sets a breakpoint on the third character position on line 22 in the source file Utilities.c.
-Note that the Source location type is usually meaningful only for code breakpoints.
+A data location is the name of a variable and is typically used for data breakpoints.
+For example, m{y} -var refers to the location of the variable m{y} -var, and arr[3] refers to the location of the fourth element of the array arr.
+For static variables declared with the same name in several functions, use the syntax m{y} -func:: m{y} -static_variable to refer to a specific variable.

+For more information about C-SPY expressions, see C-SPY expressions, page 90.

+Absolute address

+An absolute location on the form zone: hexaddress or simply hexaddress (for example Memory: 0x42). zone refers to C-SPY memory zones and specifies in which memory the address belongs, see C-SPY memory zones, page 157.

+Source location

+A location in your C source code using the syntax: {filename}.row.column.

+filename specifies the filename and full path.

+row specifies the row in which you want the breakpoint.

+column specifies the column in which you want the breakpoint.

+For example, {C:src\prog.c}.22.3

+sets a breakpoint on the third character position on row 22 in the source file prog.c.
+Note that in quoted form, for example in a C-SPY macro, you must instead write {C:\\src\\prog.c}.22.3.

+Note that the Source location type is usually meaningful only for code locations in code breakpoints.